06. RAG and Knowledge Base¶

 Problem: The agent doesn't know the Phoenix server restart protocol.
 It may perform a standard restart that doesn't match your procedures.

-Solution: RAG allows the agent to find the protocol in the knowledge base before performing the action.
-The agent finds the document "Phoenix server restart protocol: 1.
+Solution: With RAG, the agent looks up the protocol in the knowledge base before acting.
+It finds the document "Phoenix server restart protocol: 1.
 Turn off load balancer 2.
 Restart server 3.
-Turn on load balancer" and follows these steps.
+Turn on load balancer" and follows the steps.

 Theory in Simple Terms¶